frandk18/my-responsive-newspaper/README.md

 Remote repository for the cover of my responsive newspaper and subscription form

-Note: Look for subscribe button or anchor inside the cover (depending on screen)
+Note: Look for subscribe button or anchor inside the cover (depending on screen size)

 GitHub Pages: https://frandk18.github.io/my-responsive-newspaper/